UbiquityRobotics/ubiquity_launches/README.md

 The `ubiquity_launches` repository provides a bunch of utilities for developing ROS code.
-In particular, it provides, common list of programs to run robot softare on a robot simulator or one or more actual robots.
+In particular, it provides a common list of programs to run robot softare on a robot simulator or one or more actual robots.

 The file [`launches.md`](launches.md) summarizes what is